forgery810/fl-studio-alesis-vixx/README.md

 # fl-studio-alesis-vixx

+**** 2.02 Update ****

+New Layout for Sustain Pedal

+Script Version 2.00 had a conflict between the Sustain Pedal and one of the knobs.
+To address this the Sustain Pedal must be changed to Channel 2 in the Alesis Layout.
+New layouts have been added.
+Another small bug has been fixed and a couple of new functions added.
+If you don't use Sustain then this update may not be necessary.

+	*********

 A MIDI-script for use with the Alesis VI series MIDI controllers in conjunction with FL Studio

 This most recent update is significant, with a lot of code changes, additional functionality, and customization options.
 I did my best to check for errors but, given the amount of changes, it is possible that something was missed.
 Please let me know any issues are encountered, otherwise I may never know.
 See the manual for info on how to report issues.
 Thanks.